 Each agency shall “make a determination with respect to any appeal withing twenty days after the receipt of such appeal.”

 5 U.S.C.
-552 (a)(6)(C)(i) legislates Church has exhausted administrative remedy when DHS fails to comply with time provisions provided by (6)(A)(ii).
+552 (a)(6)(C)(i) legislates ▲Church exhausted administrative remedy when DHS failed to comply with time provisions provided by (6)(A)(ii).
 552 (a)(4)(B) states, “On complaint, the district court of the United States in the district in which the complainant resides, or has his principal place of business, or in which the agency records are situated, or in the District of Columbia, has jurisdiction to enjoin the agency from withholding agency records…In such a case the court shall determine the matter de novo and may examine the contents of such agency records in camera…”

-▲Church needs funds to file a new Civil Case in U.S. District Court and service summons in which The Department of Homeland Security must plead to within thirty days per 5 U.S.C.
-552 (a)(4)(C) notwithstanding any other provisions of law, as well as for incidental documents opening a miscellaneous case and production of evidence.
+▲Church needs funds to file a new Civil Case in U.S. District Court and service summons in which The Department of Homeland Security must plead to within thirty days, per 5 U.S.C.
+552 (a)(4)(C) and notwithstanding any other provisions of law, as well as for incidental documents opening a miscellaneous case and production of evidence.
 These fees may range anywhere from $700 including process service in Washington to $997 depending on motions that arise.
-Not including attorneys fees, obligations could run higher if notice of appeal is required PLUS any case filed challenging Homeland Security’s act of Pursuit Lead Cabling.
+Not including attorneys fees, obligations could run higher if notice of appeal is required PLUS any case filed subsequently to challenge Homeland Security’s Pursuit Lead Cable activities.